fnandot/fnandot/README.md

 )
 /*
 Professional career:
+	- Backend Chapter Lead at OLX Autos for 2 months
+	- Senior Remote Software Engineer at OLX Autos for 8 months
-	- Remote Senior Software Engineer at Letgo for 4 years
+	- Senior Software Engineer at Letgo for 4 years
 	- Teacher at La Salle BCN for 1 years
 	- Senior Software Engineer at Atrapalo for 2 years
 	- Full-stack Developer at Bab for 2 years